riastrad/cyberbspace/pages/home.md

 <div class="content">

-### Hiya.
+### Hey.
 I'm Josh.

-I'm a Software Engineer on a brief hiatus to pursue a career as a writer.

-Like most personal sites, I use this space to house two different aspects of my digital life: a personal blog (currently focused on [#travel](/tags/travel)) and an often out-of-date resume.

-If you prefer the social web rather than just being talked at, you can find me squatting <a rel="me" href="{{ metadata.author.social.mastodon }}">over on Mastodon</a> or experimenting with self-promotion <a href="{{ metadata.author.social.bluesky }}">over on Blue Sky</a>.
+I'm a writer & software engineer.

+This site is the primary conduit through which my lived reality flows into the digital realm.
+Here is a quick cheatsheet, if you don't have time to poke around:

 > Currently located: {{ metadata.outpost.city }}, {{ metadata.outpost.country }}
 > Currently reading: {{ reading | books }}
 > Freshly published: <a href="{{ collections.posts.last.url }}">{{ collections.posts.last.data.title }}</a> ({{ collections.posts.last.data.date | readableDate }})

+If you prefer the social web rather than just being talked at, you can find me squatting <a rel="me" href="{{ metadata.author.social.mastodon }}">over on Mastodon</a> or experimenting with self-promotion <a href="{{ metadata.author.social.bluesky }}">over on Bluesky</a>.

 </div>